Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

-\textbf{\alex{Harnessing forward and backward Lamb modes.}} Whereas an infinite medium supports \fab{two - longitudinal and transverse - waves} traveling at \fab{distinct but unique velocities}, plates support two infinite sets of \fab{dispersive} Lamb modes. \fab{The latter ones} are elastic waves whose particle motion lies in the sagittal plane that contains the direction of wave propagation and the \alex{normal of the plate}.
-The deformation induced by these modes can either be symmetric (referred to as $S_i$) or antisymmetric (referred to as $A_i$) with respect to the median plane.
+Elastic waves consist in two - longitudinal and transverse - bulk acoustic waves traveling at distinct but unique velocities for a given material.
+In a plate, those elastic waves couple to each other at each reflection on the edges of the plate, giving rise to two infinite sets of dispersive Lamb modes.
+The particle motion of these modes lies in the sagittal plane that contains the direction of wave propagation and the normal of the plate.
+Lamb modes induce a deformation that can either be symmetric ($S_i$) or antisymmetric ($A_i$) with respect to the median plane.

 In this article, the propagation of elastic waves across a duralumin plate (aluminium alloy) is studied.
 The material density is $\al{\rho}= 2795$ kg.m$^{-3}$. \alex{Its} longitudinal and \alex{shear} wave velocities are $c_L = 6400$ m.s$^{-1}$ and $c_T = 3120$ m.s$^{-1}$\alex{, respectively}.
 The dispersion curves of symmetric Lamb modes in a 1 mm\alex{-}thick \alex{plate} are displayed in green in Fig.~\ref{fig:CdispDural}.